moe-brmg/React-form/README.md

-you can check out the form here https://moe-brmg.github.io/React-form/
+You can check out the form here https://moe-brmg.github.io/React-form/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).